-10 Ways Ultra-High Net Worth Families Can Avoid OR Offset Estate Taxes
+10 Ways to Avoid Estate Tax for Ultra-High Net Worth Families

 Also, if you happen to live in one of the states that also charges an estate tax, you are already past their exemption, as the highest state exemptions currently stand between $5-6 million.